rdfostrich/article-jws2018-ostrich/content/evaluation.md

 From our evaluation of offsets, [](#results-offset-vm) shows that OSTRICH offset evaluation remain below 1ms, while other approaches grow beyond that for larger offsets, except for HDT-IC+.
-HDT-CB, Jena-CB and Jena-CB/TB are not included in this and the following figures because they require full materialization before offsets can be applied, which is expensive and would therefore take a very long time to evaluate.
+HDT-CB, Jena-CB and Jena-CB/TB are not included in this and the following figures because they require full materialization before offsets can be applied, which is expensive and therefore take a very long time to evaluate.
-For DM queries, all approaches have growing evaluating times for larger offsets, including OSTRICH.
+For DM queries, all approaches have growing evaluating times for larger offsets including OSTRICH, as can be seen in [](#results-offset-dm).
-Finally, OSTRICH has VQ evaluation times that are approximately independent of the offset value, while other approaches again have growing evaluation times.
+Finally, OSTRICH has VQ evaluation times that are approximately independent of the offset value, while other approaches again have growing evaluation times, as shown in [](#results-offset-vq).

 <figure id="results-offset-vm">
 <img src="img/query/results_offsets-vm.svg" alt="[Offsets vm]" height="200em">
 <figcaption markdown="block">
 Median VM query results for different offsets over all versions in the BEAR-A dataset.
 HDT-IC+ refers to the efficient offset implementation based on HDT's native offset capabilities.
-HDT-CB, Jena-CB and Jena-CB/TB were not included due to evaluation times larger than one minute.
 </figcaption>
 </figure>